strongloop/loopback-component-explorer/README.md

 > to a path different than '/api', e.g. with
 > `loopback.use('/custom-api-root', loopback.rest());

+`protocol`: **String**

+> Default: `null`

+> A hard override for the outgoing protocol (`http` or `https`) that is designated in Swagger
+> resource documents.
+By default, `loopback-explorer` will write the protocol that was used to retrieve
+> the doc.
+This option is useful if, for instance, your API sits behind an SSL terminator
+> and thus needs to report its endpoints as `https`, even though incoming traffic is auto-detected
+> as `http`.

 `swaggerDistRoot`: **String**

 > Sets a path within your application for overriding Swagger UI files.